ethereum/pos-evolution/pos-evolution.md

 #### (Part Of The) Solution: Proposer Weight Boosting

-The balancing attack just presented is based on the fact that an attacker, by manipulating the network, can create a disagreement at the end of each slot regarding which messages count for the fork choice, and therefore a disagreement on which chain is the winning chain.
+The balancing attack just presented is based on the fact that an attacker, by manipulating the network, can create a disagreement at the end of each slot regarding which messages count for the fork-choice, and therefore a disagreement on which chain is the winning chain.

 [The proposed solution](https://notes.ethereum.org/@vbuterin/lmd_ghost_mitigation) to avoid the balancing attack is to increase the *attestation weight* of the proposer of a block in a given slot, if some conditions are met.
 In details, let us assume that all the attesters assigned to slot
 $i$, i.e., validators in the committee that cast attestations in slot $i$, have collective total weight $W$.
 Then, the proposer in slot $i+1$ is expected to make a proposal immediately at the start of its slot.
 Its proposal implicitly chooses a particular chain.
 In this way, attesters of slot $i+1$, if they see the proposal arriving before $\frac{1}{3}$ of the way into a slot, they treat that proposal as equivalent to an attestation with weight $\frac{W}{4}$.
 Observe that this attestation weight for the proposer is valid only for slot $i+1$; after that, this weight is reverted.